 Explaining how the miners held their candles in their mouth

-After looking around the caverns he was presented with a selection of ochre pigments mined at the Caves and although his children might not want to mix their own paints, the Earl suggested he has a brother that would like them!
+After looking around the caverns he was presented with a selection of ochre pigments mined at the Caves; the Earl suggested he has an artist brother that would like to use them!
 After signing the visitors book, he was whisked away to rejoin the Countess at the Speech House, where he met representatives of the Verderers, Freeminers, Commoners, and Forestry Commission.
-They unveiled the renovated obelisk marking the ventre of the Forest and planted two trees.
+They unveiled the recently renovated obelisk marking the ventre of the Forest and planted two trees.

 Filming at the Caves

 Jonathan and Ray with Matt Baker from Countryfile in 2010

 Dr Who: Matt Smith filming 'Time of the Angels' broadcast April 2010